 While patients taking the blood thinner Xarelto may suffer from common side effects like itching, easy bruising, numbness and muscle pain, the risk of uncontrollable bleeding events poses the greatest threat.
 So far, about 4,500 people filed lawsuits against Bayer because of bleeding adverse events they say were caused by Xarelto.

 Bayer and J&J advertise that Xarelto is safe and more convenient than warfarin, but taking the drug leaves users vulnerable to internal bleeding that can be fatal.

-In 2014, The Institute for Safe Medicine Practices (ISMP) reported that nearly 700 people suffered adverse events from Xarelto, including bleeding, in the first quarter of 2013 alone.
+In 2014, The Institute for Safe Medicine Practices (ISMP) reported that 3,331 people suffered adverse events from Xarelto.
+Of these people, 1,647 suffered hemorrhagic bleeding.
 In 2013, German regulators reported the number of deaths attributed to the drug rose from 2012.

 While the risk of bleeding exists with all blood thinners, Xarelto is more dangerous because it does not have an antidote or reversal agent.
 Dialysis is also ineffective for flushing out the drug from the symptom.
 On contrast, warfarin, one of the oldest blood thinners may also cause bleeding, but ER doctors can use a vitamin K antidote to stop the bleeding.
 Warfarin also has a few other options that help stop bleeds.
 According to one lawsuit, a man died of parenchymal hemorrhage, a brain bleed or intraparenchymal hemorrhage, because he was on Xarelto and ER doctors could not stop the bleeding.